 John William Jones (1922-93).
 Liberal.
 Born in Woolwich.
 Came to Newbury in 1953 to work at AWE Aldermaston as a Senior Technical Officer.
 Town Councillor 1963-72.
-As Mayor, he raised money to install a lift at Sandleford Hospital, Newtown Road.2 He was the last Mayor who functioned ex-officio as a Borough Magistrate.3 responsible for all construction work at Harwell, Aldermaston, and Winfrith.1 Previously, he had worked for the North West Electricity Board in Manchester and the National Coal Board.
-Retired from employment in 1970.
+As Mayor, he raised money to install a lift at Sandleford Hospital, Newtown Road.4 He was the last Mayor who functioned ex-officio as a Borough Magistrate.5